Codeception/Codeception/docs/06-ModulesAndHelpers.md

 The FunctionalTester class has its methods defined in modules.
 Actually, it doesn't contain any of them, but rather acts as a proxy.
 It knows which module executes this action and passes parameters into it.
-To make your IDE see all of the FunctionalTester methods, you should run use the `codecept build` command.
+To make your IDE see all of the FunctionalTester methods, you should run the `codecept build` command.
 It generates method signatures from enabled modules and saves them into a trait which is included in an actor.
 In the current example, the `tests/support/_generated/FunctionalTesterActions.php` file will be generated.
 By default, Codeception automatically rebuilds the Actions trait on each change of the suite configuration.